 Charlie Kavanagh Cruising Advisor

-Liam Schweppe Meetings
+Liam Schweppe Malahide and Meetings

 Around 2002 some active cruising sailors felt a need for a broadly-based organisation to encourage and support non-competitive sailing at all levels.
 With the encouragement of the Irish Sailing Association (ISA) they met at Howth Yacht Club, founded an independent voluntary association and devised rules and a constitution.

 We operate in Ireland, working with the ISA and the Royal Yachting Association (RYANI).
 Most members have sailing yachts, but we don’t exclude motor yachts and cruising dinghies.
 Membership is open to all who share our interests for a subscription of €30 a year.